 This pair of trails is one of mountain bike routes in the Joe Watt Canyon area of the LT Murray Wildlife Area.
 It connects Watt Canyon Road to the Racing Loop and runs on an old logging road and is not open to motorized vehicles.

-Wenatchee National Forest (Alpine Lakes Wilderness (WNF));
+Alpine Lakes Wilderness (Alpine Lakes Wilderness (WNF));

 This trail is a major access route to abundant backpacking destinations in Alpine Lakes Wilderness.
 A day horse ride to Cathedral Pass is very challenging with steep exposed trail.

 The Cedar River Trail follows the Cedar River from Lake Washington in Renton upriver to the community of Landsburg.
 At 17 miles in length, the off-road trail is a paved for the first 12 miles and features a soft surface for the last 5.
 It follows a historic railroad route between the river and State

 This trail offers a steady climb up the west side of Tiger Mountain to Poo Poo Point.
 It is one of the trails that connects the Tiger Mountain State Forest to the West Tiger Mountain NRCA.